What is Universal Service?

 What is E-Rate?

 E-rate is the popular name for a far-sighted extension of Universal Service, as authorized by Congress in the Telecommunications Act of 1996.
 This federal initiative provides discounts to public libraries and to public and private K-12 schools on telecommunications services, Internet access, Wi-Fi and some closely related costs, such as inside wiring.

 The E-rate has played a pivotal role in helping libraries connect their users to the Internet.
-In 1996 only 28% of library systems offered public access to the Internet at at least one branch.
+In 1996, only 28% of library systems offered public access to the Internet within at least one branch.
 Today, virtually all of our nation's libraries offer Internet access, including Wi-Fi access, to the public.
 The E-rate has helped change the public library's information technology landscape.

 Important E-Rate Resources & Related